dvellanki/dvellanki/README.md

 - ⚡ Fun fact: ...
 -->

-* I love programming and data science
+* I love programming and expanding my knowledge in different domains
 * 🌱 I believe there is always something to learn and do things in a new way
 * 🌍 I am currently working with VMware as an Application Developer
+* 🌱 I am passionate about bringing more women in tech and collaborate with various communities leading programs in this regard.
-* Connect with me on:
+* 📫 Connect with me on:
    * 🏢 [Linkedin](www.linkedin.com/in/divya-vellanki/)
    * 💬 [Quora](https://www.quora.com/profile/Divya-Vellanki-2)
 * 📫 Learn more about me on: